Peng-Rao/SE4HPC_notes/main.typ

 The requirements can be of three types:
 - *Functional requirements*: describe the interactions between the system and its environment (independent from implementation).
 In other words, are the main (functional) goals the software has to realize.
 - *Non-functional requirements (NFRs)*: further characterization of user-visible aspects of the system not directly related to functions.
-- *Constraints requirements*: imposed by the customer or the environment in which the system operates.
+- *Constraints requirements* (or *technical requirements*): imposed by the customer or the environment in which the system operates.

 NFRs have some characteristics:
 - Constraints on *how functionality must be provided to the end user*